mauronigro85/image_compressor/README.md

   3) Actualization of centroids
   4) Iteration until convergence is reached
 * Construction of compressed images with several K colors
 * Compute the size of the compressed image
+## Implementation of K-means algorithm with Scikit-Learn library: